nooblk-98/itsnooblk-blog/src/content/posts/cloudflare-pages-react/index.md

 :::
 ---

-## 📁 Step 4: Create a GitHub Repository
+## 4. 📁 Create a GitHub Repository with follwoing Project File Structure

-Sure!
-Here's the full section for `## 📁 Project File Structure` in your `README.md` with clear descriptions of each folder and file:

-## 📁 Project File Structure
 :::NOTE
 All the project files are in the root of the GitHub repo, as shown.
 I have designed my action file for this project structure.
 If you plan to put files inside a subfolder, you need to change the GitHub action as needed.
 :::